-We have seen through all these parables that these stories are much more about Jesus than it is about you and me.
+We have seen through all these parables that these stories are much more about Jesus than they are about you and me.
 He sows the good seed.
-He is the mustard seed.
+He is the mustard seed and the leven.
 He is the man who found the treasure hidden in the field of the world, and He gave up all the He had (He gave up His own life) so that He could purchase you.

 You are the treasure.
 You are the pearl of great value.
 This is why He has done all that He has.
 This is why He has gone so far out of His way to bring you near to Him.
-It never fails to overwhelm me that the Almighty Living God, the Creator of all things, truly cares about what you and I are doing right now.
+It never fails to overwhelm me that the Almighty Living God, the Creator of all things, truly cares about what you and I are doing right here, right now.

 As Paul says in Romans, "nothing can separate us from the love of God in Christ Jesus our Lord."
 Death does not separate us.
 Life does not separate us.
 Nothing in all creation can stop the Good Seed of the Word of God from being sown into the field of the world; nothing in all of creation could stop the man Jesus from paying the price for the treasure hidden in the field.
+You are that treasure.
 Amen.